-I’m not saying it, but I like to find information about what’s happening in the world, what the organizations responsible, in one way or another for our health, are saying, or at least some guidelines they give us to follow.
+I love vegetables!
+I like to search for information about what’s happening in the world and what the organizations responsible for our health are saying or at least some guidelines they give us to follow.

 When it comes to eating less meat, people look at you in a strange way, as if you were insulting them, as if meat was the center of their universe.
 I’m not into that, I believe we have full freedom to choose how we age.
-I’m still not reall that “aged” to think that aging is wonderful, but I get to see many people that’s definitely not enjoying their age.
+I’m still not really that “aged” to think that aging is wonderful, but I get to see many people that are definitely not enjoying their age.

 Suddenly, like enlightenment from above send me I see the light.
-There are people who at 70 is great.
-Some people are not.
+There are people who in their 70´s look great.
+Some people don´t.

-The American Dietetic Association and Dietitians of Canada state that appropriately planned vegetarian diets are healthful, nutritionally adequate and provide health benefits in the Prevention and Treatment of certain diseases.
+- The Academy of Nutrition and Dietetics and Dietitians of Canada state that appropriately planned vegetarian diets are healthful, nutritionally adequate and provide health benefits in the prevention and treatment of certain diseases.

-The World Health Organization, in its latest book “Nutrition and Chronic Disease Prevention” ensures that, in the West, the more animal products are consumed, more chronic disease rates occur.
-We recommend, therefore, a diet based on plant products “plant based diet”.
+- The World Health Organization, in its book “Nutrition and Chronic Disease Prevention“, ensures that, in the West, the more animal products are consumed, more chronic disease rates occur.
+We recommend, therefore, a diet based on plant products “plant-based diet”.

-The Foundation of Canada Heart and Stroke, recommend the use of cereals and vegetables instead of the use of meat as the centerpiece of meals.
+- The Heart and Stroke Foundation Canada, recommend the use of cereals and vegetables instead of the use of meat as the centerpiece of meals.